San Antonio Misdemeanor Attorney

 The least serious misdemeanor offense is a Class C misdemeanor.
 The penalties

-service.
-This type of offense does not involve jail time or the average
+This type of offense does not involve jail time or the average probation

-probation order.
-There is the possibility of a special deferred adjudication
+order.
+There is the possibility of a special deferred adjudication type

-type of probation; however, and this may result in no conviction.
-These
+of probation; however, and this may result in no conviction.
+These misdemeanors

-misdemeanors can commonly be expunged upon resolution of the case.
-Traffic
+can commonly be expunged upon resolution of the case.

 Class B misdemeanors are more serious offenses and have harsher penalties.

-If you have been charged with a Class B misdemeanor, you may be facing
+If you have been charged with a Class B misdemeanor, you may face:

-an extension.
-There is a possibility that the defendant can receive probation
+There is a possibility that the defendant can receive probation rather

-rather than jail time and you may be able to have the offense sealed once
+than jail time and you may be able to have the offense sealed once you

 Class A misdemeanors are considered the most serious of all misdemeanors.

-This type of misdemeanor offense is punishable by a county jail sentence
+This type of misdemeanor offense is punishable by:

-may also come with up to two years of community supervision or possibly
+- Potential two years of community supervision or possibly three years with

 - Second offense DWI